Casabe, a flat bread made from cassava (yuca) was at the centre of the Taíno diet. The conquistadors found that it had advantages over bread.

 | Lee en Español |

-A crispy flat bread made from cassava (yuca) flour – was at the centre of the Taíno diet.
-When the Spanish first arrived on the island, they soon found that casabe had advantages over their traditional European bread, in that it does not go stale or mouldy.
+Casabe — a crispy flat bread made from cassava (yuca) flour – was at the center of the Taíno diet.
+When the Spanish first arrived on the island, they soon found that casabe had advantages over their traditional European bread, in that it does not go stale or moldy.
 For this reason, it is said that the conquest of the Americas was fueled by casabe, taken by the conquistadores from Hispaniola as they continued their push into Mexico and other parts of the continent.

-To make casabe, the yuca has to be peeled, washed, ground up, compressed, sieved and then finally shaped into large circular moulds and baked on a hot plate.
+To make casabe, the yuca has to be peeled, washed, ground up, compressed, sieved and then finally shaped into large circular molds and baked on a hotplate.
 To make a large, commercial quantity is not an easy task using the traditional method, which is more appropriate for producing the amount needed to feed a household.
 Up till a couple of decades ago, casabe production was a dying tradition in the Dominican Republic.
 The ultimate cottage industry, it was restricted to several very small producers mainly in the northwest of the country, and distribution and sales beyond the local area were close to nonexistent.
-Casabe was revitalised by enterprising producers such as Nicolas Almonte of Casabe Guaraganó, who in the 1970s adapted this labour-intensive craft to a larger scale process where much of the production is done by machinery.
+Casabe was revitalized by enterprising producers like Nicolas Almonte of Casabe Guaraganó, who in the 1970s adapted this labor-intensive craft to a larger scale process where much of the production is done by machinery.
 This allows for increased volumes of production.
-Now other producers have followed suit and casabe is being produced on a much larger scale, and being distributed to colmados and supermarkets around the country, as well as to overseas markets, especially the United States.
+Now other producers have followed suit and casabe is being produced on a much larger scale and being distributed to colmados and supermarkets around the country, as well as to overseas markets, especially the United States.

-“Casabe lady” photo courtesy of Pedrito Guzmán.
+“Casabe lady” photo by Pedrito Guzmán.
 Used with permission.
-Originally published on Feb 5, 2003.